maratai/craftery/fiber_arts/looms.md

 - total width: 30" (76 cm)
 - height: 38.6" (98.5 cm), or 41.7" (106 cm) when folded
 - depth: 30" (76 cm) or  9.8" (25 cm) when folded (!)
+- Comes with a reed at 5 dents/cm (approximately 12 dent/inch) and two harnesses with approximately 400 wire heddles.

 I prize lighter weight to an unusual degree, again due to health issues (and living on the Gulf Coast and thinking about, "What if I had to evacuate this loom in a hurry?").
-The Saori is also incredibly compact when folded up, although ironically, I have plenty of *space*.
+The Saori is =incredibly compact when folded up, although ironically, I have plenty of *space*.

-**Add-ons** (yes, these do add up in price, a lot)
+**Add-ons**
+These add up in price, a lot, although some of them are for ease of use and/or accommodations for my wrecked health.
+These are from Saori unless otherwise specified (e.g. the Texsolv replacement heddles).

 - comb reed
-- extra reed at 10 dent/cm (approximately 25 dent/inch) - ON ORDER
+- extra reed at 10 dent/cm (approximately 25 dent/inch)
 - four-harness, six-treadle conversion kit - I have not installed this as I need more experience with basic warping, but this uses a spring system to convert the Saori WX60 to a sinking shed loom.
 - hand lever for the warp brake
 - Saori Kenzo ready-made warp system